hogart/fnd/readme.md

 ## Browser support

 This is tricky, as different parts of `fnd` have different requirements.
-Basically minimum is IE9+, but if you're not using `fnd.is` and stick to one-word selectors by tag name and/or ID, you should be fine even in IE6.
+Basically minimum is IE9+, but if you're not using `fnd.is`/`fnd.evt` and stick to one-word selectors by tag name or ID, you should be fine even in IE6.
 If you're not using `fnd.is`, but want more complex selectors, then IE8 it is.
 `fnd.is` requires some kind of support of `.matches` method, which means IE9+.
+Same goes for `fnd.evt`.

 Since `fnd` relies on browser selector engine, it supports only what browser supports.
 Experience shows that `tagName.className .someChildren` covers about 95% of your selecting abilities, and this works even in IE8.